 Note: If you feel that our PDF Hosting isn't right for you, you can also distribute the PDF from your class site and direct students to printMe1.com by posting the link to our site.

 Once we approve your submission, you receive a link to a landing page that contains a thumbnail of the 1st page, then your title, the page count, and the default print and binding types you designated.
 There are also buttons on the landing page to order a print, or download for free.

-More about the link to your custom landing page for your approved PDF.
 If your user is either a student or bookstore, and they want to order a print or multiple prints, they can click the "Order Print" button, and they are in the standard checkout for our pdf printing service, with your hosted PDF in their checkout.
 The end user can change any of the default selections as if they uploaded the PDF themselves.
 The default selections are the ones you made when you submitted the PDF into the PDF Hosting feature.
 If the user just wants to download the PDF, they can click the download button and get the PDF for free.
 Share the PDF Hosting link by email, on your course website, or social media.

 printMe1,com's PDF Hosting service is free and is a very simple way to distribute your course PDF.

 If you teach from Open Educational Resources (OER), materials in the Public Domain, or works you created yourself, and are looking for a simple way to provide a print option for your US students or bookstores, printMe1 has two awesome free tools to combine and edit PDF's, and then distribute them digitally or in print.